I506dk/I506dk/README.md

 I'm a simple person, ***I just want to make the world a better place...
 One line of code at a time.***

 My focus tends to revolve around automation.
 Automating defenses or automating exploits?
 That just depends on the day.
 I have a lot of interest in Neural Networks, AI, and combining them with the cybersecurity world.

-Generally you can find me behind a computer screen using notepad++ and drinking lots of Caffeine...
+And generally speaking, you can find me behind a computer screen using notepad++ and drinking lots of Caffeine...

 ## Repositories Worth Checking Out...
 Here are a few repos that I have found useful, definitely worth looking at.